dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 28 august 2017
+The Webassembly VM is a structured stack machine.
+It has control flow instructions that closely mimics the if/while/switch statements of high level languages.
+Using a structured stack machine makes it easier to verify the code in an interpreter or baseline compiler.

+A br, br_if or br_table is only allowed to jump to a containing block or loop.

+A continue statement is emitted with a br to a loop; a break statement is a br to the containing block.

+The stack height after a br, br_if and br_table is the height of the stack at the beginning of the surrounding block.
+In a loop, the stack is popped to the size upon entry on each iteration.

+Webassembly producers generate many locals.
+This effectively means that Webassembly has an infinite number of registers, and can choose to spill values as it sees fit.
+The interaction between the structured stack machine and the internal stack of the VM is something that has had me scratching my head for quite some time.
+The SM baseline compiler adjust the execution stack when branching according to what was written above, but it also syncs the compiler stack that keeps track of which values resides in registers and which are spilled.

+Here's an example of how a switch statement may be compiled into Wast:

+    switch(x) {
+        case 0:
+            // do A
+            break;
+        case 1:
+            // do B
+            break;
+        default:
+            // do C
+            break;
+    }

+    block $exit $A block $B block $default get_local $x
+        i32.const 2
+        i32.gt_u
+        br_if $default

+        get_local $x
+        br_table $A $B $default
+    end $default
+        ;; do C
+        br $exit
+    end $B
+        ;; do B
+        br $exit
+    end $A
+        ;; do A
+        br $exit
+    end $exit

+It provides
+instructions that closely map the if/while/switch statements in high-level languages.

 ## 23 august 2017
 The absolute value of a signed integer is not defined for the minimal value it can take.
 For uint8_t the range of possible values are [-128, 127].
 Note the